cruhland/agda-quotients/src/Quotient.lagda.md

     -- TODO can the renaming be avoided? open Prequotient PQ renaming (Q to QQ; [_] to [[_]])

-    lift : {B : Set} (f : A → B) → f respects _≈_ → QQ → B
+    -- TODO is the proof argument needed here? lift : {B : Set} (f : A → B) → f respects _≈_ → QQ → B
     lift f r q = f (emb q)